lammps/lammps/doc/src/bond_lepton.rst

 The Lepton expression must be either enclosed in quotes or must not contain any whitespace so that LAMMPS recognizes it as a single keyword.
 More on valid Lepton expressions below.
-The :math:`r_0` it the "equilibrium distance".
+The :math:`r_0` is the "equilibrium distance".
 The potential energy function in the Lepton expression is shifted in such a way, that the potential energy is 0 for a bond length :math:`r_i == r_0`.